tkrajina/slo-dictionary-app/PRIVACY.md

 # Privacy

-This application collect no personal information from the user.
+This application collect no personal informations from the user.